Friday, November 1, 2024

 When I didn't get around to quilting it by the end of that year, I planned to bring it back down to my MIL's and try to quilt it on her new long arm.
 We returned in May of this year for the funeral of another of her sisters.
 While there I did load the quilt onto the longarm but for reasons I didn't understand at the time, I couldn't get the pattern I wanted to stitch out.

-I was showing a friend of my MIL's a picture of the "Elvira" top that "Heartland" was replacing.
+While there, I was showing a friend of my MIL a picture of the "Elvira" top that "Heartland" was replacing.
 She really liked the bright colors of it and since she was in the process of finalizing a move to retire to my MIL's town, I decided that I would bring it back down when we returned to visit in the Fall and quilt it up as a surprise housewarming gift for her.

-In the meantime, after returning back home with the unquilted "Heartland" top, I lucked up on receiving information about a "Free Motion Summit" being held in August.
+In the meantime, after returning back home with the unquilted "Heartland" top, I lucked up on receiving information about a "Free Motion Quilting Summit" being held in August.
 Adria Goode who was one of the presenters showed her "Big Flower" stitch pattern and I just knew it would work for "Heartland".
 With many other projects on my plate, I didn't start quilting it until late September, getting it about half way done.

 I had to break from working on it because we were now scheduled to return to my MIL's in early October.
 While there I finally got the "Elvira" quilting going.
 I pieced together a backing that included a strip of scraps leftover from piecing the top and included a label.
 I then picked out a large continuous line flower stitch pattern to use to quilt it.